-For busy organizations, your ideal sports team fundraising idea is likely, easy, low-effort, and fun—our first idea meets all of those criteria.
+For busy teams and programs, your ideal sports fundraising idea should be easy, low-effort, and fun—our first idea already meets all those criteria.
 Let’s get started!

 Our Favorite Sports Team Fundraising Idea